Burn Notice Characters

 Photo of Jon Seda playing Burn Notice TV character Cole

 An ex-marine bomb disposal expert who was drummed out of the corps for the drug smuggling his squad-mates were doing.
 He became a hit man to obtain enough money to retire to a sandy beach and took the job to kill a witness who had seen a murder by the Turkish syndicate.
 He didn’t kill FBI agents Harrris and Lane at the safe house who went to MW for a favor and became his “clients.”
 When a second shooter, Matt Reese, showed up he teamed with M to foil their plan.
 M let him escape to Antigua after appealing to his better side.
-Current location: At large.

 Seen in episodes: 53